marko-preo/Comp2000-assignment1/README.md

 # How to run
+- Download the src file and open it in VScode
-- In VScode run the main method
+- In VScode run the method called 'Main'

 # How to play
 ### Inputs